JGL/JGL/README.md

 Ever since I saw the Wizard of Oz I've been interested in the mechanisms or systems that enable stories to be told or society to function.
 I am interested in making work that allows for real-time interaction between people, places, stories and objects through the use of technology.

 Since 2019 I've been the Interactive Creative Director at Universal Everything.
-Watch a presentation about the Every-Body exhibition at Edinburgh's Inspace gallery.

 Since 2019 I've been the lead lecturer on the Diploma in Creative Computing at the Creative Computing Institute, Camberwell, University of the Arts London.
-Watch a presentation from me and the inaugural cohort.

 Since 2017 I've been a mentor at Arts Emergency, which aims to increase access to the arts and humanities to young people from disadvantaged backgrounds.